Lisa Brown-Miller

-Elizabeth Brown-Miller (November 16, 1966 – May 2, 2025) was an American ice hockey player.
+Elizabeth (Lisa) Brown-Miller (November 16, 1966 – May 2, 2025) was an American ice hockey player.
 She won a gold medal at the 1998 Winter Olympics.

 Playing career

 Brown-Miller graduated from West Bloomfield High School, where she participated in ice hockey, basketball, and softball.
 She enjoyed mountain biking, running, and water skiing.

 Providence Friars

 Brown-Miller played four years of hockey for the Providence Friars women's ice hockey program and graduated in 1988 with a degree in humanities.
 She earned All-Eastern College Athletic Conference accolades as a sophomore, junior and senior.
 In addition, she was named the ECAC Player of the Year and American Women's Hockey Coaches' Association Player of the Year following her senior campaign.
 She finished her career with 154 career points on 92 goals and 62 assists.
 She also played one year of softball at Providence College.

 USA Hockey

 A member of the United States Women's National Team since its inception, Brown-Miller was one of just three players to have appeared on six teams (1990, 1992, 1994, 1995, 1996, and 1997).
 In 30 games with the national team, she recorded 13 goals and 25 assists.
 In addition, she also appeared on the United States Women's Select Teams in 1993, 1995, 1996, and 1997.